Honors Program Benefits

 - February 1: Final day to apply.

-- May 1: If accepted, send your confirmation along with your $250 reservation deposit.
+- April 15: If accepted, confirm your seat.
 (Waitlisted students will be notified throughout the summer of acceptance.)

 Breaking Down the Ethics on Artificial IntelligenceOctober 22 event will be held in the Center for Biblical and Theological Studies.

 Civil Rights Bus Tour Visiting Selma, Lorraine MotelThe five-day journey will provide a close-up understanding of the Civil Rights Movement.

 Nursing Career Fair October 10Kettering Health Network, Premier Health, and Mercy Health will be in attendance.

 Cardboard Canoe Race Tests Engineering SkillThe annual homecoming tradition took place on a picture-perfect fall Friday to kick off Homecoming and Parents Weekend.